Preview

 -

-Ordinary Differential Equations (focus on autonomous systems, linearisation and stability analysis)
+Ordinary Differential Equations (focus on autonomous systems, linearisation and stability analysis, applications in classical mechanics)

 -